chariotsolutions/phonegap-nfc/README.md

 Getting Details about Events
 ---------------

 The raw contents of the scanned tags are written to the log before the event is fired.
-Use `adb logcat` on Android and Event Log (hold alt + lglg) on Blackberry.
+Use `adb logcat` on Android and Event Log (hold alt + lglg) on BlackBerry.

 You can also log the tag contents in your event handlers.  `console.log(JSON.stringify(nfcEvent.tag))`  Note that you want to stringify the tag not the event to avoid a circular reference.